MatrixTM/MultiAccountGenerator/README.md

 # MultiAccountGenerator
 Generate Minecraft/NordVPN/Hulu/Origin And ...

-Open McAccGen.py-McAccGen and with notepad++ or Something and put your webhook in webhook = "Your Webhook" or Ignore This
+Open MultiAccGen.py with notepad++ or Something and put your webhook in Line 20 or Ignore This

 you can change speed in McAccGen.py Line 47

-for Account: python McAccGen.py